In my hand I hold a dollar bill

 1. Foggy Creek 2.
 Crust And Crumbs 3.
 Chronic Confusion 4.
 Sordid End 5.
 Starless 6.
 Ratrace 7.
 Open Season 8.
 No Tomorrow 9.
 Doctor Death 10.
 Prejudice

 With such a little known band as Chronical Disturbance from Canada, you might immediately start wondering if their music is really worth the time.
 In this case, there could be some reservations about it - although Foggy Creek has some merits, it is not unjust to call the output quite boring on the whole.
 On the instrumental side the band appear to have been a bit more ambitious than your usual pack, but not exactly in a memorable way.
-Actually this album often sounds like a heavier Dyoxen to me, with some more technical aspirations than on average but also the same kind of forgettable output most of the time.
+Actually this album often sounds like a heavier Dyoxen, with some more technical aspirations than on average but also the same kind of forgettable output most of the time.
 It tells a lot when the most interesting track of a thrash metal album is an instrumental piece (here, Doctor Death).
 There is no reason to completely overlook Chronical Disturbance's musical vision, but the result does not really impress in the way it should.

 COMATOSE - Deep Sleep